Akalia1988/AWS-CI-CD/README.md

 # AWS-CI-CD
 Continuous Integration and Deployment with AWS Code Services

+We will Cover CodeCommit, CodeBuild, CodeDeploy and CodePipeline

 In the AWS Management Console search bar, enter CodeCommit, and click the CodeCommit result under Services

 ![image](https://user-images.githubusercontent.com/58148717/121222713-673c3200-c84c-11eb-9df8-a89a16c367b1.png)